Nagarro-ICAgile-Programming-Template/ci-configuration/README.md

     pom.xml
 ```

 For the .NET build there must be a solution file in the root of the `csharp` directory.
-You can tanke any name for your solution.
+You can take any name for your solution and project folders.

 In the root of your `java` directory there must be a `pom.xml'.
-The structure should follow common Maven rules
+The structure should follow common Maven rules.